 CLT has public hiking trails in the Ives Woodlands, which pass through mature stands of oak, mixed hardwoods, and one of the largest stands of old field cedars in Cheshire.
 The trails are open weekends and holidays, from dawn to dusk.

 The farm, itself, is only open to the public during CLT public events at the red barn.

 The hiking trail entrances are located across from 1585 Cheshire Street, with an additional trail entrance at the end of Northpond Road, in the Pondside development, off Cheshire Street.

-Dogs on-lease are welcome on the Ives woodland trails on the east side of Cheshire Street.
+Dogs on-leash are welcome on the Ives woodland trails on the east side of Cheshire Street.
 Please pick-up after your dog and dispose of properly.
 No motorized vehicles.

 The Cheshire Land Trust acquired Ives Farm in August 2006.
 The historic farm is the bequest of Betty Ives, the beloved and dedicated farmer who by sheer force of will began her farming career upon the death of her husband Eddie Ives in 1967.
 Farming on this property goes back to the 1700s wth Lyman Bradley.
 The Ives family brought the in the 1860s.
 For a time it was a dairy farm.
 The windmill at the farm is the last of its kind in Cheshire.